Strategoose/gva_publication/report_maker/README.md

 ## Approach

+report_maker populates html templates with content wrtien in: markdown for text content svg for bespoke graphics javascript for charts

 Some exampless of HTML statistics publications:

 First the index.html is populated with all of the separate SVG and markdown - see temp_index.html.
 This completes the overall struture with remaining Jinja variables like {{ value }} which are populated by values stored in the context dictionary passed to build().